Mico27/gbs-copyRomDataToRamPlugin/README.md

 Grouped by the date each change was merged into the official [gb-studio-plugins](https://github.com/gb-studio-dev/gb-studio-plugins) repository.

 Only bug fixes, new features and feature changes are listed.
 Engine version bumps, patch regeneration, packaging fixes and documentation edits are omitted.

 ### 2026-06-14

-- Added custom script parameter / stack support to the events.
+- Added custom script parameter and stack support to the events.

 ### 2026-02-03

-- New tileset / scene array compilation event.
+- Added the tileset and scene array events.

 ### 2026-01-19